KazDev17/Roll-a-Dice/README.md

 roll_a_dice < br / >

-main code seen in lib folder and assets folder < br / >
+main code seen in lib folder and assets folder
+##
- #This is a flutter app that makes use of the DART programming language < br / >
+ #This is a flutter app that makes use of the DART programming language
+ ##
  #Several foundational concepts were employed in the creation of this app such as; < br / >
    #Material Design - which helps build the beautiful UI < br / >
    #Positional and Named Parameters/Arguments < br / >